jdn-aau/krnl/README.md

 for the Arduino platform - but is also portable to other platforms

+2022 Juni

+Structured krnl in files c files each covering stufflike semaphore, message Q etc

+Why: to make it more readable

+Updated timer so now knrl runs with 1msec tick all time

+So k_start(xx) ->  k_start()

 2021 March
 Added multiple reader/writers. in version 2021-03-01 or newer.